 Open Call for Dance Artists: Residency Opportunity

-Presented by Assembly Hall in partnership with TOES FOR DANCE, with support from ĀNANDAṀ
+Presented by City of Toronto in partnership with TOES FOR DANCE, with support from ĀNANDAṀ and Lakeshore Arts

-TOES FOR DANCE (TFD) and the City of Toronto are working together to pilot new dance programs at Assembly Hall, informed by a community consultation process.
-The Process+Practice Dance Residency is one of the pilot programs and a part of the Process+Practice (P+P) Dance Series.
+The Process+Practice Dance Residency takes place at Assembly Hall (Etobicoke) and is part of the Process+Practice (P+P) Dance Series.
 The residency supports local dance artists in the research, creation and presentation of new works, while offering compelling artistic experiences for community members to engage with the artform of dance.
 The program supports time/space for experimentation, discussion and celebration; nurturing artistic development and community-building.

-The structure of the residency is currently a two-year program for artists with rehearsal space offered in two consecutive summers, and a performance opportunity in the following autumn.
-A new cohort of 2 artists/projects begin each year.
-The opportunity includes in-kind rehearsal/performance space provided by the City of Toronto, as well as confirmed artist fees for public engagement activities (listed below) provided by TFD.
-Additional rehearsal space is provided to residency artists by ĀNANDAṀ at Collective Space.
+The structure of the residency is a two-year program with rehearsal space offered in two consecutive summers, and a performance opportunity in the following autumn.
+A new cohort of two artists/projects begin each year.
+The opportunity includes in-kind rehearsal/performance space provided by the City of Toronto, as well as artist fees for public activities (see below) provided by TFD with support from Lakeshore Arts.
+Additional discounted rehearsal space may be provided to residency artists by ĀNANDAM.

-Please click here to download this Open Call as a PDF.
+Please click here to view this Open Call as a PDF.

 Pictured above: Assembly Hall, Performance Hall.